TW: mention of su*c*de, trauma, houselessness, DV/SA, colonization, racism, oppression

 Cultural Heritage and Duality

-My Mexican and Spanish heritage was erased through assimilation, while my Scandinavian roots were celebrated within a colonial, Christian narrative.
+The Mexican and Spaniard culture and customs were erased by my great-grandparents generation for survival assimilation, while my Scandinavian roots were most celebrated within a colonial, Christian narrative.
 This duality of erasure and lived experience has profoundly shaped my perspective on the impacts of colonization.
+I am a fifth generation immigrant from every family line, these ancestors having immigrated from Denmark, Scotland, Norway, and Mexico.

 Contrasting Experiences of Privilege

-I grew up affluent in an upper-middle-class suburban neighborhood in the Bay Area.
+My childhood was affluent, in an upper-middle-class suburban neighborhood in the Bay Area.
 As a teen, I lived on a rural ranch in an LDS-dominated community (98% Mormon).
 However, I later experienced poverty and houselessness during early adulthood.
-These contrasting experiences have profoundly shaped my perspective on privilege and survival.
+These contrasting experiences have profoundly shaped my perspective on privilege, access, classism, and survival.

 Neurodivergence and Disability

-Although I do not have a clinical diagnosis of autism, I experience sensory overstimulation and social processing challenges that overlap with autistic traits.
-I often rely on autism-informed strategies to better manage daily life.
+Although I do not have a clinical diagnosis of autism, I experience sensory overstimulation, hearing challenges, neurodivergent thinking, and social processing challenges that overlap with autistic traits.
+For these reasons, I consider myself self-diagnosed with autism.
+I rely on autism-informed strategies and the neurodivergent community to better manage daily life, overwhelm, and burnout.
 In addition, chronic stress and fatigue compound the effects of my conditions, shaping how I move through the world.

 Because I often appear able-bodied, I have faced disbelief, harassment, and discrimination- especially when flying, traveling, shopping, or eating at restaurants with my service animal.
 These experiences have deepened my awareness of the barriers faced by people with invisible disabilities and strengthened my commitment to advocacy and representation.